SUPPLIER CODE OF CONDUCT

 H. Subcontracting and Homeworking.

-Supplier will not subcontract without the prior express and unambiguous written permission of an officer of Nova Development.
+Supplier will not subcontract without the prior express and unambiguous written permission of an officer of our company.
 Supplier will not utilize homeworking except as in compliance with applicable law, this Code, and the following requirements, which are subject to third party verification, at Supplier’s expense: (i) Supplier will verify that the age of homeworkers complies with the standards set out in this Code; (ii) Supplier will track hours and wages of homeworkers; and (iii) Supplier will properly compensate homeworkers.

 I. Location Specificity.